mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 #### CAMPAIGNS

-This section discusses campaigns that do not centre wholly on Aslan affairs, but may include one or two Aslan Player Characters or have the Aslan race as a component.
+This section discusses campaigns that do not center wholly on Aslan affairs, but may include one or two Aslan Player Characters or have the Aslan race as a component.